hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ### Chaincode
 <!-- this section should cover: platform (x86, sgx sdk, linux; but also via docker); cmake; shim.h -> hello world tutorial -->

-As mentioned earlier, FPC chaincode is executed in an enclave.
+As mentioned earlier, FPC Chaincode is executed in an enclave.
 In the initial version, FPC will supports Intel SGX as trusted execution technology.
-For this reason, a FPC chaincode must currently be written in C++ using our FPC SDK, which builds on top of the Intel [SGX SDK](https://github.com/intel/linux-sgx).
+For this reason, a FPC Chaincode must currently be written in C++ using our FPC SDK, which builds on top of the Intel [SGX SDK](https://github.com/intel/linux-sgx).
 The current development platform is Linux (Ubuntu).
 However, we also do enable seamless development via docker.
 Hence, development is also easily possible with MacOS or Windows as host.

 To ease the development process, FPC provides a `cmake` based build system which allows the developer to focus on the chaincode without having to understand SGX build details.
-The programming interface against which a FPC chaincode has to be programmed is encapsulated in the C header file [`shim.h`](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h).
+The programming interface against which a FPC Chaincode has to be programmed is encapsulated in the C header file [`shim.h`](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h).
-To get a more in-depth understanding of the chaincode development, consult the detailed [Hello World Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) that guides new FPC developers through the process of writing their first FPC chaincode.
+To get a more in-depth understanding of the chaincode development, consult the detailed [Hello World Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) that guides new FPC developers through the process of writing their first FPC Chaincode.

 The outcome of the build process are two deployment artifacts:
-(1) the enclave binary file (`enclave.signed.so`) containing both the FPC Chaincode as well as the FPC shim, and (2) the SGX (code) identity of the chaincode, `MRENCLAVE`, which can be imagined as a form of cryptographic hash over the contents of the enclave binary and related SGX deployment metadata.
+(1) the enclave binary file (`enclave.signed.so`) containing both the FPC Chaincode as well as the FPC Shim, and (2) the SGX (code) identity of the chaincode, `MRENCLAVE`, which can be imagined as a form of cryptographic hash over the contents of the enclave binary and related SGX deployment metadata.
 <!-- mrenclave described as simple hash is a gross over simplification but should be ok here to give some intuition without getting into the details.-->
 Details of this process may vary in future versions supporting other TEE platforms.